Skip to navigation Skip to content

 • Relaxation of material (applied force is reduced over time)

-There is not always a linear relation between hardness and compression force.
+There isn't always a linear relation between hardness and compression force.
 Compression is a more important parameter in thermal conductivity applications.
 Note that compression force versus deflection is dependent on the sample thickness.

 3. Dielectric Requirement